helenst/helenst.github.io/cv.md

 ## Open Source / Community

 * I am heavily involved with [Django Girls](https://djangogirls.org), a series of workshops aimed at encouraging more women to learn to code.
-I'm a core committer on the tutorial and website and have coached at and organized multiple events.
+I'm a core committer on the tutorial and website, and have coached at and organized multiple events.
 * I am enthusiastic about contributing to open source and proficient with git and github - I have contributed to various open source projects which can be seen on my [my Github profile](https://github.com/helenst)
 * Talk: [Managing Mocks](http://slides.com/helenst/managingmocks2015#/) - PyCon UK, 2015 - a look at mocking in Python